 • Has a net worth that does not exceed $800,000.

 • Is enrolled in a financial management program approved by the Rural Finance Authority.

 The Land Stewardship Project's goal is to have more people farming on the land, and the Minnesota Beginning Farmer Tax Credit is one tool that can provide a pathway toward that goal.
 For farmers interested in more information about the Beginning Farmer Tax Credit and/or interested in attending a meeting with more specifics about the program and how to apply, please submit your name and contact information.
-More details are also available in LSP's Beginning Farmer Tax Credit fact sheet.
+More details are also available from the Rural Finance Authority and by downloading LSP's Beginning Farmer Tax Credit fact sheet.